karlwancl/Quandl.NET/README.md

 ### Features
 * Allows access to financial and economic data through Quandl v3 API

+### Important Notes [26/05/2017]
+Quandl has recently reorganized the api & divided the api call into 2 categories, namely timeseries & tables [Reference](https://docs.quandl.com/docs/data-organization).
+To align with the new schema, the following changes on this library was made:
+* DatabaseApi, DatatableApi, DatasetApi under "QuandlClient" has been marked obsoleted and will be removed in the future
+* Timeseries, Tables have been added under "QuandlClient" as a replacement of the original DatabaseApi, DatatableApi & DatasetApi
+You can easily migrate your code following the message given by intellisense, some of the api call such as GetListAsync() will not be supported as there is no equivalent api written in the Quandl's api doc.

 ### Supported Platforms
 * .NET Core 1.0
 * .NET Framework 4.6.1 or above